bsanjok/42_minishell/README.md

 # 42_minishell
 <img width="617" alt="Screen Shot 2023-08-20 at 11 50 30 AM" src="https://github.com/bsanjok/42_minishell/assets/32704316/fb3ef56e-0f95-40c7-8eaa-20fbb54d6d3d">

-42 Minishell is a team project I did with <a href= "https://github.com/Kingsolomon445">(@ofadahun)</a> as a part of 42 Core curriculum .
+42 Minishell is a team project I did with <a href= "https://github.com/Kingsolomon445">(@ofadahun)</a> as a part of Core curriculum at 42 Heilbronn.
 In this project, we built a mini version of bash that handled pipe,
 <br>redirection, parsing, tokenizing, child processes, proper exit codes and following builtins:

 <br>✅ echo with option -n